Terms of the Scholarship:

 A student who is seeking the B.S. degree in Nursing.

 The recipient of the scholarship will be selected by the School of Nursing.
 The director of Nursing is ultimately responsible for the selection.
 No application required.
 Nursing faculty select the recipient based upon GPA, professionalism, performance in clinical and demonstration of leadership such as participation in the student organization.

 Continuation Terms and Details:

-The holder of the scholarship will automatically be re-awarded the scholarship for a maximum of four years (eight consecutive, regular college semesters) if the student maintains at least a 3.25 GPA overall, completes at least 24 credit hours per academic year in course leading to the degree of B. S. - Nursing and remains in good standing with the department and the University.
+The holder of the scholarship will automatically be re-awarded the scholarship for a maximum of four years (eight consecutive, regular college semesters) if the student maintains at least a 3.25 GPA overall, completes at least 24 credit hours per academic year in course leading to the degree of B. S. - Nursing and remains in good standing with the School of Nursing and the University.
 Should the student declare a second major, the student may continue to receive the scholarship for nursing under the conditions above so long as the second major is not in one of the five other departments supported by the Pfeffer scholarships.

 - Applicants must have established a permanent place of residence in one of the following counties: Carter, Love, Marshall, Murray, or Jefferson county in Oklahoma.

 - Applicants must be at least in their sophomore year and must be enrolled in some field that is health or hospital related.
 Preference may be given to juniors and seniors.